-SF Mayor London Breed faces challenger ahead of 2024 election Newcomer Daniel Lurie uses his mayoral bid to criticize Breed on her public safety record By Gabe Hawkins & Jackson Hayward After being elected in 2019 with 70% of the vote, San Francisco Mayor London Breed had already declared her 2024 re-election bid when political newcomer Daniel Lurie announced his campaign for mayor on Sept.
+SF Mayor London Breed faces challenger ahead of 2024 election Newcomer Daniel Lurie uses his mayoral bid to criticize Breed on her public safety record By Gabe H. & Jackson H.

+After being elected in 2019 with 70% of the vote, San Francisco Mayor London Breed had already declared her 2024 re-election bid when political newcomer Daniel Lurie announced his campaign for mayor on Sept.
 26. An heir to the Levi Strauss clothing empire, Lurie has never held elected office, but founded a nonprofit in 2005 called Tipping Point Community, aiming to reduce poverty in the Bay Area.
 By granting funding for projects like the Chronic Homelessness Initiative, Tipping Point seeks to address the city's homelessness crisis by creating affordable housing units.
 Lurie believes that Tipping Point's nonprofit collaboration with the city government will parlay into effective policy-making in City Hall.
 At the Potrero Hill community center where he launched his campaign, Lurie criticized Breed's record on public safety.
 He recalled a time where he was chaperoning his two young children to school, and witnessed a man walking through the streets nude and screaming.
 This, Lurie said, was the catalyst for his mayoral bid.
 "At that moment, I realized that we just had so much more work to do", said Lurie.
 "I couldn't just sit by as people are really mentally ill, living on the streets without care."
 In line with his vision to promote public safety in San Francisco, Lurie advocates for increasing staffing in the San Francisco Police Department and bolstering its officer presence in high-crime areas like Chinatown and the Tenderloin.
 In tandem, he plans for more afterschool programs and job training for at-risk youth, and specialized care units for mental health responses.
 So far, Lurie's campaign has garnered early successes; following his first two weeks, he announced a \$230,000 fundraising haul.
 These gains may be a broader reflection of the city's overall satisfaction with Breed, who has faced ongoing media scrutiny for the city's public safety issues-June polling indicated a 66 percent disapproval rating.
 Also in June, the San Francisco Chronicle published an op-ed: 'London Breed is flailing, and San Francisco voters know it,' rebuking the mayor's unfulfilled promises to address the rising use of fentanyl in the Tenderloin neighborhood.
 Contrasting media skepticism, Breed announced a controversial policy on Sept.
 26 that mandates substance use screenings for individuals seeking welfare assistance, specifically the County Adult Assistance Programs (CAAP).
 The move drew significant criticism from progressives and homelessness advocates as a shift to the right for the Democratic mayor.
 Rather than combatting substance abuse itself, critics say that the policy demonizes San Francisco's homeless population.
 Meanwhile, the city's substance use programs are unable to take additional patients, presenting an additional stalemate.
 With a ranked-choice election, San Franciscans will have the chance to cast their votes with multiple candidates across parties on Nov.
 5, 2024, coinciding with the HEAD TO HEAD Daniel Lurie (left) and London Breed (right) will face off in San Francisco's 2024 mayoral election, which takes place on Nov.
-5, 2024.
+5, 2024. presidential election.
+While the main standoff seems to be between Lurie and Breed, another challenger, Ahsha Safaí, announced his campaign in May.
+Safaí, a member of the Board of Supervisors from the south of the city, has also focused on crime.
+A dearth of media traction has lessened his standing in the race, but June polling indicated he would win a head-to-head with Breed, a prediction that no longer holds substantial ground.